 What to Do?

 Many people have never planned a funeral before, and it can at first be overwhelming.
 It is our obligation to provide you with the guidance and care you deserve.
-To that end, we have compiled the information below to help you know what to expect should you have to plan funeral arrangements.
+For your convenience we have compiled the information below to help you know what to expect should you have to plan funeral arrangements.

 Services of the funeral director immediately following death

-Following the death, your funeral home will go to the place of death (provided it is within the state due to certain state laws).
-The deceased will be brought to the funeral home and, depending what sort of services are provided, embalming may be required.
-Embalming is the temporary preservation for visitation purposes.
-Cremation does not require embalming.
+Following the death, your funeral home will respond to the place of death (provided it is within the state due to certain state laws).
+The your loved one will be brought to the funeral home and, depending what type of services are selected, embalming may be required.
+Embalming is the temporary preservation for viewing/visitation purposes.
+Cremation does not require embalming unless public view services are selected.

 The arrangement process